bozsuno/bachelor-/README.md

 # bachelor-
-Programm must allow 1. to input "Automata" also an Object with 5 Elements a Automata consist of 1.
+Programm must allow -to input "Automata" also an Object with 5 Elements a Automata consist of 1.
 Dimension n (Integer)
                       2. Init.
 Vector(double[]) of lenght = n
                       3. Matrix A0 (double[][]) n x n Matrix for Input = 0